creativescala/creative-scala/src/pages/turtles/turtles.md

 `noop`                     Do nothing!                         `noop`
 ---------------------------------------------------------------------------------------------

-: The instructions understood by the turtle. {#tbl:turtles:instructions}
+: The instructions understood by the turtle. @:tref(turtles:instructions)

 ### Exercises {-}